SelfMadeSystem/xinarow/README.md

 it on your local network (more than just localhost, i.e. 192.168.0.20 if your local ip is that).

+If you want to enable multiplayer mode, you must host the server and set the `MULIPLAYER` environment variable to `true`.

 ## Contributing

 If you want to contribute, please open a pull request on the GitHub repository.